 your dwelling places, Israel!

 Water will flow from their buckets;

 their seed will have abundant water.”

 Rooted in the Lord, nothing is impossible.
-The Prophet Jeremiah compared a believer to a fruit-producing tree that is undeterred by drought.
-We thrive like trees planted alongside a river, a river that never runs dry.
+A believer is similar to a fruit-producing tree, undeterred by drought.
+They thrive like trees planted alongside a river, a river that never runs dry.